 826 Tropical Biology: An Ecological Approach Spring, Summer.
 8 credits.
-Interdepartmental with Zoology.
+Interdepart-mental with Zoology.
 Administered by Plant Biology.
 R: Approval of department; application required.
 SA: BOT 826 Principles of tropical ecology at the population, community, and ecosystem levels.
-Given at various sites in Costa Rica by the Organization for Tropical 828 Conservation and Genetics Fall of even years.
+Given at various sites in Costa Rica by the Organization for Tropical Studies.
+828 Conservation and Genetics Fall of even years.
 3(2-2) Interdepartmental with Fisheries and Wildlife and Zoology.
 Administered by Fisheries and Wildlife.
 RB: ZOL 341 or CSS 350 or ANS 314 Population and evolutionary genetic principles applied to ecology, conservation, and management of fish and wildlife at the individual, population, and species level.
 847 Advanced Mycology Spring of even years.
 4(2-4) Interdepartmental with Plant Pathology.
 Administered by Plant Pathology.
-RB: BOT 402 SA: BOT Systematics, identification, physiology, genetics, and molecular biology of plant pathogenic fungi.
-849 Evolutionary BiologySpring.
+RB: BOT 402 SA: BOT 847 Systematics, identification, physiology, genetics, and molecular biology of plant pathogenic fungi.
+849 Evolutionary Biology Spring.
 3(3-0) Interdepartmental with Zoology.
 Administered by Plant Biology.
 RB: ZOL 341 and (STT 422 or concurrently) SA: BOT 849 Major conceptual, theoretical and empirical questions in evolutionary biology.
 Readings and lectures are synthesized in student discussions and papers.
 851 Statistical Methods for Ecology and Evolution Fall.
-3(3-0) Interdepartmental with Zoology.
+3(2-2) Interdepartmental with Zoology.

 Administered by Zoology.
 RB: (STT 814) or or an equivalent course.

-Statistical modeling and interpretation of ecological and evolutionary biology data.
-Parameter estimation and measures of uncertainty.
-Review of least squares.
-Introduction to maximum likelihood, resampling methods and simulation.
-Model fitting, likelihood ratios and information criteria.
-General linear models: ANOVA, regression, multiple regression, and ANCOVA.
-Generalized linear models.
-Process models and mixed models.
-Introduction to Bayesian methods.
+Statistical modeling and interpretation of biological data using computationally intensive methods for estimation and inference.
+General linear models, mixed and process models, and estimation strategies applied to students using their own data using the R language.
 855 Molecular Evolution: Principles and Techniques Fall of odd years.
 3(3-0) Interdepartmental with Microbiology and Molecular Genetics and Zoology.
 Administered by Zoology.
 RB: ZOL 341 or ZOL 445 Current techniques used to characterize and compare genes and genomes.
 Genetic variation, assays of variation.
 Data analysis and computer use to conduct a phylogenetic analysis to compare organisms and infer relationships.
-856 Plant Molecular and Omic Biology Spring.
+Plant Molecular and Omic Biology 856 Spring.
 3(3-0) Interdepartmental with Biochemistry and Molecular Biology and Crop and Soil Sciences.
 Administered by Plant Biology.
 RB: ZOL 341 SA: BOT 856 Recent advances in genetics and molecular biology of higher plants.